A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 Sustainability

-The panel on sustainability consisted of Tasneem Brogger, Senior Journalist at Bloomberg, Filip de Corte from Syngenta, Konstantinos Karachalios from IEEE (previously he was working for the EPO) and, last but not least, Prof. Roya Ghafele, who expressed that this subject is a matter close to her heart.
+The panel on sustainability consisted of Tasneem Brogger, Senior Journalist at Bloomberg, Filip de Corte from Syngenta, Konstantinos Karachalios from IEEE (previously he was working for the EPO) and, last but not least, Prof. Roya Ghafele, who expressed that this subject is a matter of heart for her.

 Tasneem explained that her day job includes reporting on how banks make wonderful financial products for business on a trajectory to net zero technologies, i.e. in the “race in the interest of humanity”, as she put it.